Don’t coach your child to smile!

-You don’t even need to tell the child beforehand that a photoshoot will happen.
+You don’t even need to tell the child beforehand that a photo-shoot will happen.
 We want the child to be ready to have fun during the shoot, not to think what “getting your pictures taken” entails.

-6. Let’s make the eye color pop!
+Let’s make the eye color pop!

 A little known Disney trivia fact is that there is a lot of science involved picking the right hue of pink for the pavement at Epcot.

-Now, why would this matter for a photoshoot, you may wonder?
+Now, why would this matter for a photo-shoot, you may wonder?

-- Green eyes: To make green eyes “pop” use an accessory that is slightly pink in color.
+- To make green eyes “pop,” use a slightly pink accessory.

-- Blue and grey eyes: To make green eyes “pop” use an accessory that is orange, brown or generally speaking “warm”
+- Blue and grey eyes: To make green eyes “pop” use an accessory that is orange, brown, or generally speaking “warm.”

-- Brown eyes: To make green eyes “pop” use an accessory that is in a shade of blue or generally speaking “cold”
+- Brown eyes: To make green eyes “pop” use an accessory that is in a shade of blue or generally speaking “cold.”

 Tones of green for green eyes, blue/purple for blue and grey eyes, brown and muted tones of orange/peach for brown eyes.

 What colors to wear?

-Pastels and happy colors in general look great on children.
+Pastels and happy colors, in general, look great on children.
 Solid colors are preferable to stripes or strong patterns (see above) regardless of color.

 Avoid white, especially in proximity to the face, as it tends to wash out the skin tones.